Advanced search

 Betweenand

-Cardiovascular autonomic dysfunction in patients with rheumatoid arthritis: contribution of peripheral chemoreflex, impact on muscle blood flow control, and exercise tolerance.
+Cardiovascular autonomic dysfunction in patients with rheumatoid arthritis: contribution of peripheral chemoreflex, impact on cerebral blood flow and associations with physical inactivity.

 Grant number: 22/08603-5